Danyal Rehman

 Efficient Regression-based Training of Normalizing Flows for Boltzmann Generators.

-Danyal Rehman, Oscar Davis, Jiarui Lu, Jian Tang, Michael Bronstein, Yoshua Bengio, Alexander Tong, Avishek Joey Bose.
+Danyal Rehman, Oscar Davis, Jiarui Lu, Jian Tang, Michael Bronstein, Yoshua Bengio, Alexander Tong, Joey Bose.

 Published at ICLR (2026).
-Received the Best Paper Award at the ICML Generative AI for Biology Workshop (2025).
+Received the Best Paper Award at ICML – Generative AI for Biology Workshop (2025).

 A Generative Deep Learning Approach to De Novo Antibiotic Design.